Design comparison

 1@elaineleungPosted over 2 years ago@hebrerillo I've also seen the fill available solution, haven't fully tested it out yet.
 About the footer solution, here's the link if you're interested: https://dev.to/fenok/stretching-body-to-full-viewport-height-the-missing-way-2ghd.
 Let me know if you manage to get it to work!

-1 - @ghintemaPosted about 2 years ago
+1 - @ghintemaPosted over 2 years ago

 Hi Elaine,